teamliftr/framework/docs/README.md

 ## License
 The TeamLiftr Framework can be used freely and without limit, except for commercial use and the creation of derivative works, which are prohibited.

 TeamLiftr’s authors are [Floris Vlasveld](https://www.linkedin.com/in/florisvlasveld/) and [Jeffrey Cusack](https://www.linkedin.com/in/jeff-cusack902/).
-The TeamLiftr Framework and its associated assets are copyright Inspire Innovation BV, all rights reserved.
+The TeamLiftr Framework and its associated assets are copyright Invisory (a label of Inspire Innovation BV).
+All rights reserved.